 Other Tips & Strategies

 • Understand your audience.
-The more you know who you’re marketing to, the better you will be at marketing to them.
 Find out what your readers’ biggest challenges and pain points are.
 Then, choose products that would help them solve those problems.

 • Provide value to your readers.
-Useful content gets clicks, and clicks get you a commission.
 Above all else, make sure that you’re providing high-quality, well-researched, and well-made content.
 Everything else will follow.

 • Build trust & credibility.
-If readers trust you, they’ll trust your recommendations.
 Be transparent with your audience about your commissions, and only promote products that you actually like.

 • Track your results.
 Measuring your results is the best way to find out which of your strategies are working.
 This will also help you identify your highest-performing products.